-- 1. Parents will inform the school that their children will be riding the school bus and of their pick-up and drop-off locations.
+- 1. Parents must inform the school that their children will be riding the school bus and their pick-up and drop-off locations.
 All pick-up and drop-off locations must be approved by the Transportation Department.
 Any change to these locations MUST be reported to the student's school prior to the change.
-Bus Drivers WILL NOT alter these locations unless notified in writing by the school.
-This notification must be signed by a school official. - 2.
+Bus Drivers WILL NOT alter these locations unless notified by school personnel. - 2.
 Parents must have their children ready for pick-up when the bus arrives.
 Drivers are instructed to stop only momentarily if no apparent rider is waiting to board.
-Riders must present themselves to the driver immediately.
-Drivers WILL NOT wait for riders to appear.
-This is a safety issue.
-In the event of rain or extreme cold, drivers will allow a moment of additional time. - 3.
+Riders must board the bus immediately.
+Drivers WILL NOT wait for riders to appear due to safety issues.
+In the event of

+- rain or extreme cold, drivers will allow a moment of additional time. - 3.
 If a driver stops at a particular pick-up location and no rider is there to ride the bus for three consecutive days, the driver is not obligated to continue this stop until contacted by the parent\guardian associated with this stop.
 Parents\guardians are encouraged to notify bus drivers in the event of long absences so that bus service is not needlessly interrupted. - 4.
-Parents wishing to include their child in the school bus transportation system once the school year has begun must inform their student's school.

-- 5. No one is allowed to board the school bus except student riders.
+Parents wishing to include their child in the school bus transportation system once the school year has begun must inform their student's school. - 5.
+No one is allowed to board the school bus except student riders.
 This includes parents.
-This is a safety issue. - 6.
+This is a safety issue and will be enforced. - 6.
 Parents must be courteous to the bus driver and drivers must be courteous to parents.
 Inappropriate behavior or use of profanity toward the bus driver may result in the removal of their student from the school bus.
 Problems with a driver should be reported to the Transportation Department. - 7.
-Parents wishing to report a problem on the school bus must report to the student's school principal.
+Parents wishing to report a problem on the school bus must report to the dean of students.
 Investigation and disciplinary measures taken as a result of a school bus incident are at the discretion of the attending school. - 8.
 Questions regarding bus routing and timing should be made to the Transportation Department. - 9.
 The school district will not be responsible for materials left on the school bus. - 10.
-All Union Parish School buses are equipped with video surveillance.
-Parents who wish to view video where it relates to their child must request this from the attending school.
-The school will then request video from the Transportation Department.
-The Transportation Department will not view video with parents unless it relates directly with the conduct and actions of the bus driver.
-The Transportation Department will issue opinions only as it relates to the conduct and actions of the bus driver.
-Actions taken by the school are at the discretion of that school. - 11.
+All DWCS buses are equipped with video surveillance.
+Surveillance may not be viewed by parents due to privacy issues. - 11.
 School bus routing is directly associated with a student's information filed with their school.

-Parents must ensure that this information, including physical address, phone contacts, and form of transportation, are accurately reported to their school.
+Parents must ensure that this information including physical address, phone contacts, and form of transportation are accurately reported to their school.